mcc-ctrl/first-holiday-chat-agent/README.md

 Start the MySQL server

 For this web app I am using a MySQL server hosted locally on my machine.
 This is to enable me to create a database using the data provided in the brief.
-The API then uses a get function to

 Step 2